mixmix/facilawho/README.md

 # facilawho

-a one page app for finding facilitators at enspiral: http://facilawho.mixmix.io/
+A one page app for finding facilitators at enspiral: http://facilawho.mixmix.io/

-edit [facilitators.yml](https://github.com/mixmix/facilawho/blob/master/facilitators.yml) to change the view!
+Edit [facilitators.yml](https://github.com/mixmix/facilawho/blob/master/facilitators.yml) to add your information!
 (the app auto-deploys when you save changes here)

+---

+To run :

+1. npm i
+2. npm start

+(opens by default on localhost:5000)

+---

-let me know if you'd like editing priviledges
+Ps. let me know if you'd like editing priviledges